blackstream-x/advent-of-code2021/README.md

 - `-e` runs the solver with the example data
 - `day`: if a numerical value is provided, the solver runs for that day instead of **today**.

+## My results

+- Succeeded in days 1-14
+- Failed to find an own solution for day 15 part 1, adapted the solution from <https://github.com/macobo/aoc-2021/>
+-